qicao1/pimdoc/PIMRBAC/api/roleassignment_export.md

 # Export roleAssignments

-Download a list of roleAssignment objects and save to a `.csv` file.
+Download a list of roleAssignment objects and save as a `.csv` file.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request